surajmandal99/music_player/README.md

 # MUSIC PLAYER APP made with Flutter 🎶🎧.
 # The app will firstly ask u to give the persmission for accessing the local songs which is in your device .
-# After we can easily play the songs with the pause play , next and forward feature just like in others music player 🎶
+# After that we can easily play the songs if we give the permission .
+# It also have  the pause and play , next and forward features just like in others music player apps 🎶